-34. The weight of the evidence supports a finding that Claimant no longer needs the same level of PA services that she has been receiving to date.
+- 33. The weight of the evidence supports a finding that Claimant no longer needs the same level of PA services that he has been receiving to date.
 Gandin's unrebutted testimony was that a client should only have zero unfunded hours per week when there is a significant medical need or there are intense, challenging behaviors.
-(Factual Findings 21-22.)
-Although Claimant's challenging behaviors present cause for concern, Claimant's IEP shows that Claimant does not require one-on-one assistance in a classroom setting where she spends several hours per week; rather, she engages in low-intensity, low-frequency behavioral issues in that setting.
-(Factual Findings 12-13.)
+(Factual Findings 20-21.)
+Although Claimant's challenging behaviors present cause for concern, Claimant's IEP shows that Claimant does not require one-on-one assistance in a classroom setting where he spends several hours per week, and instead can "follow classroom routines and activities with the general classroom[.]"
+(Factual Findings 7, 12.)
 And DePiro's observation of Claimant corroborated a similar finding that Claimant does not need one-on-one assistance at home.
-(Factual Findings 11, 14-15.)

-- 35. DePiro also provided persuasive testimony undermining the evidentiary weight of the letter from Claimant's AST stating that Claimant requires one-on-one supervision.
+(Factual Findings 11, 13-14.) - 34.
+DePiro also provided persuasive testimony undermining the evidentiary weight of the letter from Claimant's AST stating that Claimant requires one-on-one supervision.
 DePiro explained that the results of the Vineland-3 assessment the provider used was based solely on Mother's reporting, not on the provider's observations.
 Moreover, the opinions of the AST provider that Claimant required one-on-one supervision were conclusory.
 Further reporting and information would be necessary to meet the high threshold of intense, challenging behavior necessary for a significant level of one-on-one supervision, as Gandin explained.
 Although Claimant argues that DePiro could have contacted Claimant's AST provider for additional information, DePiro credibly testified that she was told Claimant had not been receiving those services long enough to provide helpful information at the time she conducted her observation.
+(Factual Finding 16.)

-(Factual Finding 17.) - 36.
-Mother provided credible testimony about Claimant's challenging behaviors, including how those challenges can be exacerbated when Claimant and her younger brother are together and can be mitigated with one-on-one supervision.
+35. Mother provided credible testimony about Claimant's challenging behaviors, including how those challenges can be exacerbated when Claimant and his older sister are together and can be mitigated with one-on-one supervision.
 But DePiro's observation and the information from Claimant's school showing that Claimant does not need one-on-one supervision in a classroom setting were more persuasive.